timmo001/ovoenergy/README.md

 > This has only been tested with a UK account.
 > Some endpoints are pointing to EU servers.
 > If you are outside the UK, this package may not work.

-Get energy data from the OVO Energy APIs.